zangqilong198812/TeslaSwift/README.md

 ## Other Features

-After the authentication is done.
-The library manages itself the access token.
+After the authentication is done, the library will manage the access token.
-When the token expires the library will request a new token using the previous refresh token.
+When the token expires the library will request a new token using the refresh token.

-## Roadmap
-7.x

-Add new API features and summon

 ## Referral